 So maybe instead of praising or maligning prologues (I’m not one of those people that skip them or will tell you to just call it “Chapter One” because a turd is a turd no matter what you call it) we should delve into making them relevant and enjoyable for the reader.
 Let’s look at what makes a well-done prologue different from a poorly written one, as well as what makes a prologue different from a first chapter.

-By far, the best resource I’ve found on the subject is in Nancy Kress’s excellent book, Beginnings, Middles, and Ends.
+By far, the best resource I’ve found on the subject is in Nancy Kress’s excellent book, Beginnings, Middles & Ends (Elements of Fiction Writing).
 Overall, it’s an excellent book on Craft from an author who has been writing since 1976 [her list of published works is here].

 I’m going to summarize what makes an effective prologue in the simplest terms.
 There are many elements of craft that go into writing well, and prologues are not an exception.
 For a full understanding, I refer you back to the source.